IgorSprovieri/weekly-api/readme.md

 ### _Igor Sprovieri Pereira_

 After work 3 years with Unity Developer, I migrated to the web full stack development and actually I have fullstack knowledge.
-I have a library too, inspired in React, named Frag Components.
+I also have a library, inspired in React, named Frag Components.